-- Bites and scratches leave humans susceptible to any number of viruses, including rat-bite fever, the plague, and lymphocytic choriomeningitis (LCMV).
+- Norway rats will also bite and/or scratch if they feel threatened.
+Rat bites and scratches leave humans susceptible to any number of viruses, including rat-bite fever, the plague, and lymphocytic choriomeningitis (LCMV).

 - The rodents may also carry smaller pests like fleas.